ATDevOutreach/VoiceForSMSFailureFallback/README.md

 - Voice calls Fail: Contact List Updated

 #The APP
 We create a Ruby App running the simple Sinatra Framework, within a docker environment.
-The docker app runs a Postgres container alongside.
+The docker app runs a Postgres container alongside.[WIP]<br>
+The files of note are:
+- Dockerfile: to build the app and maintain one Ruby Version{Critical}
+- Gemfile: for all the app dependencies
+- .env: for all the Africa's Talking credentials and any other credentials/resources
+- app.rb: the app in Ruby 'minimalist' Sinatra framework {Let the perfomance begin ;-)}
+- database.rb: the database connector
+- docker-compose.yml:for container orchestration